kwsong/cs160su23/syllabus.md

 If the class grade distribution ends up being too low relative to [EECS grading guidelines](https://eecs.berkeley.edu/resources/faculty-staff/academic-personnel/grading-guidelines-undergrad), we may curve grades upwards.
 We will not curve grades down.
 We will take high participation into account for borderline cases!

 ### Regrade Requests
-If you want a quiz or project regraded, you must meet with your GSI or one of the instructors outside of class time with your assignment and a written description of why you believe the grade was unsatisfactory, no sooner than two days but within two weeks after receiving the grade.
+If you want a quiz or project regraded, you submit a [Regrade Request](https://docs.google.com/forms/d/e/1FAIpQLScepeTAfC3OZ6Kv9eGezeeHVt9u2LXlZLAUYzYgfYFhn9k2HA/viewform), no sooner than two days but within two weeks after receiving the grade.
 Staff will regrade the entire assignment; this means that your grade may potentially drop.

 ---

 ## Deadlines and Extensions
 Deadlines are 11:59PM on the day listed in the [course schedule](../schedule).
-However, project deadlines are "squishy": if you need an extension, file an [Extension Request](#) *by the official deadline*.
+However, project deadlines are "squishy": if you need an extension, file an [Extension Request](https://docs.google.com/forms/d/e/1FAIpQLScQXEIBV7eZHYYihUmsK5C1eVPmt9lze5hp2UZ8wEZzgVPAGQ/viewform) *by the official deadline*.
 For individual projects (Projects 1 and 2), we will automatically approve extension requests of up to 24 hours (or 48 hours with documented DSP accommodations).
-For group projects (Projects 3, 4, and the Final Project), we will automatically approve extension requests of up to 48 hours; only 1 person in the group needs to submit a request.
+For group projects (Projects 3 and 4), we will automatically approve extension requests of up to 48 hours; only 1 person in the group needs to submit a request.
 Extensions longer than these will be considered on a case-by-case basis.
+There will be no extensions on final project deliverables.
 If you do not file an Extension Request by the deadline, you (and/or your team) will receive a 25% penalty per undocumented late day on that project.
-Quiz deadlines (11:59PM on Fridays) are "hard": you may submit an [Extension Request](#) if you have an extenuating circumstance, but consideration will be on a case-by-case basis; start your quizzes early (see [quizzes](#quizzes))!
+Quiz deadlines (11:59PM on Fridays) are "hard": you may submit an [Extension Request](https://docs.google.com/forms/d/e/1FAIpQLScQXEIBV7eZHYYihUmsK5C1eVPmt9lze5hp2UZ8wEZzgVPAGQ/viewform) if you have an extenuating circumstance, but consideration will be on a case-by-case basis; start your quizzes early (see [quizzes](#quizzes))!

 ---